metablaster/WindowsFirewallRuleset/README.md

 ### Deleting rules

-At the moment there are 3 options to delete firewall rules:
+At the moment there are three options to delete firewall rules:

 1. The easiest way is to select all rules you want to delete in GPO, right click and delete.